Digg is an independent, advertiser-supported website and may receive compensation for some links to products and services throughout this website.

 2. Check Your Wi-Fi Connection

 It's always a good idea to make sure the problem isn't some sort of connection error on your end.
-Check and see if other websites are loading without any errors.
-You can also try turning your Wi-Fi on and off or restarting your router.
+Check and see if other websites are loading on your browser without any errors.
+You can also try turning your Wi-Fi connection on and off or restarting your router.

 3. If You're On A Public Wi-Fi Network, Use A VPN

-There's a chance that the website isn't to blame for this warning.
+There's a chance that the website you want to access isn't to blame for this warning.
 If you're on a public Wi-Fi network, like one at an airport, cafe or restaurant, it might be misconfigured and not running on HTTPS (a protocol used to securely send data between your browser and a website).
-If this is the case, you'll just see HTTP in the URL and might not be able to enter the website.
+If this is the case, you'll just see HTTP in the URL.

-Sometimes, this is an honest mistake, but it can still harm your privacy as others can monitor the location's internet traffic.
+Sometimes, this is just an honest mistake on the network manager's end, but it can still harm your privacy as others can monitor the location's internet traffic.
 Hackers may also set up this security mishap on purpose, which will definitely lead to an invasion of your privacy.

-One easy fix is to protect your online activity and privacy through a virtual private network (VPN).
+One easy fix is to protect your online activity through a virtual private network (VPN).
 There are many benefits of using a VPN.
-VPNs use encryption to protect your data and hide your Internet Protocol (IP) address, so you can browse the internet anonymously without worrying about third parties stealing your data.
-Even if you think that the public Wi-Fi network you're on is secure, a VPN will make sure that it is.
-You're better safe than sorry!
+VPNs encrypt your data and hide your Internet Protocol (IP) address, so you can browse the internet with greater security and privacy.
+Even if you think the public Wi-Fi network you're on is secure, a VPN will make sure that it is.
+Better safe than sorry!

 4. Clear Your Browser Cache And Cookies

 Your browser cache and cookies hold a lot of information about you and your online activity.
-These can be helpful for websites to get an idea of how to personalize your online experience.
-You'll get ads that make sense and offers that are relevant to you.
-You'll also have stored information like passwords and credit card numbers so you can autofill a form with a click.
+These can be helpful for websites to get an idea of how to personalize your online experience, for example, by showing ads and offers that are more relevant to you.
+You may also have stored information like passwords and credit card numbers so you can autofill a form with a click.

 This convenience can come at a cost, though.
-If you're on a website that doesn't have a secure connection, hackers can access all of that data.
-Clearing it might result in some inconveniences, but you're better off looking at websites with security problems with nothing in your browser cache.
+If you're on a website that doesn't have a secure connection, hackers could gain access to all of that data.
+Clearing it might be inconvenient, but if you're going to be looking at websites with security problems, you're better off with nothing in your browser cache.

 5. Browse In Incognito Mode